menzzana/geipac/docs/index.rst

 C++                  Works well with the GNU compiler cmake                version 2.8+
 Boost                Version 1.36+ http://www.boost.org/
-MPI                  If not found a serial version of parma will be compiled Eigen                version 3.2.10 Library for matrix operation which
+OpenMP               If not found a serial version of parma will be compiled Eigen                version 3.2.10 Library for matrix operation which
                      can be found at http://eigen.tuxfamily.org
 ==================== ===============================================================